Ampio Pharmaceuticals (NYSE:AMPE) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) in a research report report published on Tuesday.
-The firm issued a sell rating on the stock.
+Research analysts at StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) in a research note issued to investors on Saturday.
+The brokerage set a “sell” rating on the stock.

 Ampio Pharmaceuticals Company Profile